 We now compare the RMS values of Figure 1 with the "bottom-up" quadratic sum of their components (the blue squares in Figure 1): the retrieval Bayesian uncertainty and the model uncertainty.
 We refer to Chevallier and O'Dell (2013) for more background about the underlying principles.
-We take the retrieval Bayesian uncertainty directly from the product data files: as said above, the reported 1 σ is about 1.2 and 0.5 ppm, respectively for CO2_OC2_FOCA and ACOS.
-Following the approach described in Chevallier and O'Dell (2003), we estimate the 1 σ model uncertainty to be about 0.6 ppm, a value which is consistent with the model-minus-TCCON differences seen at most non-urban sites, given TCCON retrieval uncertainty (Chevallier, 2020).
+We take the retrieval Bayesian uncertainty directly from the product data files.
+Following the approach described in Chevallier and O'Dell (2003), we estimate the 1 $\sigma$ model uncertainty to be about 0.6 ppm, a value which is consistent with the model-minus-TCCON differences seen at most non-urban sites, given TCCON retrieval uncertainty (Chevallier, 2021a).